Rama1752/Bulk-RNA-Seq-Analysis-Raw-Data-to-Feature-Counts/README.md

 ## 8. Alignment/Mapping
  - Rename the files for better understanding.
  - Align reads with the Human Genome and convert the SAM file to BAM file.
- - **Repeat this step for each sample, changing the file names accordingly.**
+ - **Repeat alignment step for each sample, changing the file names accordingly.**

 ```bash